The Spiderwick Chronicles (film): Critical response

 In its opening weekend, the film grossed an estimated $19 million in 3,847 theaters in the United States and Canada, ranking #2 behind Jumper at the box office.
 With the opening day's gross on Thursday included, the film grossed an estimated $24.3 million on its opening weekend.
-This film has grossed $162.8 million worldwide.
+It has grossed $162.8 million worldwide.

 Home media

-The film was released on DVD and Blu-ray on June 24, 2008 in the United States.
-It was re-released on DVD and Blu-ray on September 12, 2017 in the United States.
+The film was released on DVD and Blu-ray on June 24, 2008, in the United States.
+It was re-released on DVD and Blu-ray on September 12, 2017, in the United States.

 Television series

 On November 12, 2021, Disney announced that a series would be filmed and released on Disney+.
-It will be produced by 20th Television with parternship from Paramount Television.
-The series will not be co-produced by Nickelodeon due to it being produced by Disney and Paramount only.
-It is also not related to this film.
+It was produced by 20th Television with partnership from Paramount Television Studios.
+The series is not co-produced by Nickelodeon due to it being produced by 20th Television and Paramount only.
+It is also not related to the film.
+In August 2023, it was announced that the already completed series would no longer be airing on Disney+ due to cost cutting reasons, but it would be shopped to other studios.
+In October 2023, Roku announced that it had picked up the series and released it in its entirety on April 19, 2024, on The Roku Channel, consisting of eight episodes.

 Video game

 Vivendi Games, under their Sierra Entertainment label enlisted Stormfront Studios to develop and produce a video game adaptation of The Spiderwick Chronicles, following the general storyline of the books and film.
-It was released, shortly before the film's opening, on February 5, 2008 for Nintendo DS, Wii, PC, Xbox 360, and PlayStation 2, and rated Everyone (E10+) by the ESRB.
+It was released, shortly before the film's opening, on February 5, 2008, for Nintendo DS, Wii, PC, Xbox 360, and PlayStation 2, and rated Everyone (E10+) by the ESRB.